 - Feeding Salal: Salal has been successfully fed to many species of stick insects.
-Salal leaves are the green leaves that are used by many florist shops for flower bougets.
+Salal leaves are green leaves that are used by many florist shops for flower bougets.
 These leaves stay green and fresh for a very long time and are (almost certainly) not sprayed with pesticides.
 However, don’t mistake it with the Salal plants in pots from garden centres.
 These plants are most probably treated with pesticides and can’t be used to feed your animals.

-- Feeding organic rose plants: many garden centres and online flower shops have organic rose plants available, and these are not treated with any pesticides and therefore suitable for feeding to your animals.
+- Feeding organic rose plants: many garden centres and online flower shops have organic rose plants available, and these are not treated with any pesticides and are therefore suitable for feeding your animals.
 When your animals are accepting bramble as food plants, they almost certainly accept rose leaves too.

 However, you can also consider growing your own food plants.
 It does not take up that much space, and it makes feeding in winter much more manageable.

 Growing your own food plants for stick insects

 You can grow your own food plants for the winter to feed your stick insects.
 Don’t be afraid; it doesn’t cost as much space as you initially may think.

 This works very well with acorns.
 Just find a box or pot and filled it with potting soil.
 Place the seeds of the plant in it equally distributed.
 Water the soil now and then and after a few weeks, the seeds will hatch, growing new plants.
 Also, guava can easily be grown and is accepted by several different stick insects.

 Another way to go is to buy organic rose plants, place them in larger pots and let them grow.
 When you have several plants, you can cut stems with leaves when needed and let the plant grow steadily.
 It is the same with ivy.
 It can grow very well inside.